Best Practices for Ransomware Prevention

 - Targeted ransomware has been noted and tracked recently, in which organizations had external facing web servers compromised by malicious actors to gain a foothold, who proceeded to map the environment out, and deployed the file cryptor en masse.
 (Evolution of SamSa Malware article @ Unit42)

 PAN-OS has protections at various points in the kill-chain to address ransomware infection and keep it from entering a network.
 A general overview of security profiles and their purpose is available here: Security policy fundamentals

 1) To combat exploit kits and known vulnerabilities, numerous Vulnerability signatures exist in PAN-OS content.
-In order to protect users against these exploits, usage of a "strict" vulnerability protection policy can assist and is recommended.
+To protect users against these exploits, usage of a "strict" vulnerability protection policy can assist and is recommended.
 At the very minimum, ensuring signatures are enabled with preventative action against critical severity signatures is necessary.
-A strict stance on vulnerability protection profiles will help prevent exploit kit exposure, and help keep external facing web servers safe from exploitation of known vulnerabilities.
+A strict stance on vulnerability protection profiles will help prevent exploit kit exposure and help keep external-facing web servers safe from the exploitation of known vulnerabilities.

-In order to improve security posture we recommend creating an exception for the threat ID's below.
-Setting them to “deny” which would block traffic matching these signatures.
+To improve security posture we recommend creating an exception for the threat ids below.
+Setting them to “deny” would block traffic matching these signatures.

 However, we recommend testing in your environment prior with an “alert” setting to ensure legitimate traffic is not blocked, although there are not many legitimate uses for .js files sent in an email.